By Nikki Phipps

 (Author of The Bulb-o-licious Garden)

-The sago palm is a popular houseplant known for its feathery-like foliage and ease of care.
+The sago palm (Cycas revoluta) is a popular houseplant known for its feathery-like foliage and ease of care.
 In fact, this is a great plant for beginners and makes an interesting addition to nearly any room.
+It can even be grown outdoors.
 While the name might imply that it is a palm, this plant is actually considered a cycad, one of the oldest groups of plants dating back to prehistoric times – hence the plant’s hardiness.

 How to Care for Sago Palms